 These documents are found at GrantConnect and Community Grants Hub websites.
 Any changes to grant documentation are published on both sites and addenda will be published on GrantConnect.
-By registering on the GrantConnect website, you will be automatically notified of any changes.
+By registering on the GrantConnect website, you will automatically be notified of any changes.
 GrantConnect is the authoritative source for grants information.

-Only one application per round is to be made for each individual project or activity type listed in 5.1.
-A separate application form must be submitted for each individual project or activity.
+Only one application per batch is to be made for each individual project or activity type listed in section 5.1.
+A separate application form must be submitted for each individual project or activity and can be across both the CG and MG categories.
 If more than one application is submitted for the same project or activity the latest, accepted application will progress.

-To apply you must:
+To apply, you must:

-- Complete the online application form on GrantConnect or Community Grants Hub - Provide all the information requested - Address all eligibility criteria and assessment criteria - Include all necessary attachments - Submit your application/s to the Community Grants Hub by 11:00 PM AEDT on or before 11 February 2021.
+- complete the online application form on GrantConnect or Community Grants Hub - provide all the information requested - address all eligibility criteria and assessment criteria - include all necessary attachments - submit your application/s to the Community Grants Hub by 11:00 PM AEDT on or before 8 February 2022.